 Acknowledgments are a core Fearless Living tool that you can use in your journey of personal growth.

-As a Fearless Living Program Candidate in their Life Coach Certification Program (read my story of becoming a life coach), I encourage all my clients to make a habit of acknowledging themselves regularly.
+As a Certified Fearless Living Coach, I encourage all my clients to make a habit of acknowledging themselves regularly.

 Click image to view any of the books by Rhonda Britten,